 - In-class midterm - 20%

-Prerequisites: PHIL 100 or PHIL 144, but it is recommended that students have taken at least one other philosophy course at the 200-level or higher.
+NOTE: Prerequisite: PHIL 100 or PHIL 144, but it is recommended that students have taken at least one other philosophy course at the 200-level or higher.
 No prior background in biology or philosophy of science will be assumed.